 7 – What are the critical lessons from this experience to date that should be positively considered in adapting and improving existing or new brand strategies?

-Below I provide an entirely personal reflection about the impact of the pandemic on the United Kingdom using these questions as my frame of inquiry.
-These reflections are based on my reading of news and comment from media in the UK and in other Countries.
-I also had online conversations with Nation and Place Branding practitioners around the world.
-The accuracy of my reflections will be for others to judge.
+Below Bloom Consulting provide an entirely personal reflection about the impact of the pandemic on the United Kingdom using these questions as the frame of inquiry.
+These reflections are based on reading of news and comment from media in the UK and in other Countries.
+Bloom Consulting also had online conversations with Nation and Place Branding practitioners around the world.
+The accuracy of these reflections will be for others to judge.

 How well is the United Kingdom coping with the Covid-19 pandemic?